anthonygc/dockasketch/README.md

 Note: For demonstration purposes, commands won't run without repo creators credentials.

-To deploy the image to dockerhub, run;
+To deploy the image to dockerhub run;

 `docker login` to login to the dockerhub account.